djsracing/ECU/README.md

 Steps:
 1. Check that the switch in branch K4(discharge relay) is closed and has been closed for **at least 15 seconds**, once it has been closed for 15 sec, open the switch

-2. Changes in the N-Drive software
+2. Changes in the N-Drive software (installation guide attached in the end)
     -  Set Speed 2 at Pos-Reference to 100
     -  Set Inom eff in settings to 20A
     -  Set Mpole in settings to 20